 DO NOT: Ride, chase, poke or surround manatee.

 DO NOT: Separate a mother and calf or an individual from a group.

 Key Points to Remember

 OBSERVING MANATEES: Seeing a Florida manatee for the first time can be both an exciting and emotional experience.
-These large, lumbering, gentle creatures capture the imagination and are an awesome sight whether seen in Florida or anywhere along the U.S. eastern or Gulf of Mexico coastlines.
-It's easy to get carried away in the moment, but remember to always observe manatees (and other wildlife) at a distance.
+These large, lumbering, gentle creatures capture the imagination and are an awesome sight whether seen in Florida or elsewhere.
+It's easy to get carried away in the moment, but remember to always observe manatees and other wildlife at a distance.
 If you see manatees on the bottom they are likely resting or feeding.
-Don't do anything to disturb them, never attempt a rescue, and never ride, chase, poke or separate manatees from a group.
-Such actions are not safe for the animal or you, and are a violation of federal law.
+Don't do anything to disturb them and never attempt to ride, chase, or separate manatees from a group.
+Such actions are not safe for the animals or you and are against the law.

 BOATING: If you are boating in areas where manatee sightings have been reported, please slow down.
 Operating at slow or idle speeds gives manatees a better chance to get out of the way and makes it easier for you to see them.
 Wearing polarized sunglasses reduces glare and makes it easier to see manatees below the water.
 Tell-tale signs include snouts breaking the surface while breathing, "foot prints" where the manatee's round tail leaves a row of circles on the water's surface, and glimpses of the manatees head, rounded back, and/or large tail as they surface and roll.